Autonomous Material Delivery Robots for Manufacturing in Canada

 Internal logistics becomes predictable — even when staffing fluctuates.

-The Business Case for Manufacturing Material Handling Automation
+The Business Case for Manufacturing Material Delivery Automation

 Manufacturing leaders evaluate based on: